Generalized Harmonic Progression: Approach based on sine

-Note that $HP_{0}(n)=0$ for all positive integer $n$ (just like $H_0(n)=0$, previously).
-Therefore, from the recursion, we conclude that for all integer $a\neq 0$, $b\neq 0$ and $k\geq 0$: \\ And if we turn the product of cosine and sine into a sum of sines, we derive another, perhaps more useful, way to express this formula: \\ This formula also works for the generalized harmonic numbers ($a=1,b=0$), if the term $-1/(2b^{2k})$ is disregarded.
-In fact, if we disregard any term of the equation that has a null denominator, the equation still holds.
+And if the product of cosine and sine is turned into a sum of sines, and if $1-u$ is replaced with $u$ (this does not change the integral or each of its individual parts), a different, perhaps more useful, way to express this formula is obtained:

+This formula also holds for the generalized harmonic numbers ($a=1,b=0$), if the term $-1/(2b^{2k})$ is disregarded.
+In fact, if any term of the equation that has a null denominator is disregarded, the equation still holds.